Net Working Capital (NWC): Formula, Components, and Types Explained

 • Streamline Inventory Management: Speed up inventory turnover to avoid tying up capital and boost liquidity.

-• Take Advantage of Tax Incentives: Utilize tax breaks and credits to save money and strengthen working capital.
+• Take Advantage of Tax Incentives: Utilise tax breaks and credits to save money and strengthen working capital.

 • Automate Payment Processes: Implement automated systems to manage cash and monitor expenses efficiently.